stehefan/workout-programming/README.md

 #### Husky / Git hooks
 I use [husky](https://typicode.github.io/husky/) to manage git-hooks.
-It will get automatically installed as part of the `npm install` command and creates a `.husky` folder in the project root in which you can add more git-hooks if needed.
+It will get automatically installed as part of the `pnpm install` command and creates a `.husky` folder in the project root in which you can add more git-hooks if needed.
 Check out the husky documentation for more information.
 Adjust for your package manager of choice if you are not using npm.